zelanko/sql-docs.pt-br/docs/2014/relational-databases/lesson-8-restore-as-new-database-from-log-backup.md

     ```

- **Fim do Tutorial: Arquivos de dados do SQL Server no serviço de armazenamento do Windows Azure**
+ **Fim do tutorial: SQL Server arquivos de dados no serviço de armazenamento do Azure**